Night Zero (The Strain): Plot

+Examining a heart, the pathologist witnesses numerous worms come out from it before he is attacked by the now risen corpses of the victims.
+As Gus drives the coffin into the city, Emma, one of the deceased passengers arrives home into the arms of her grieving father.

 Production

 In September 2012, it was announced that FX had acquired the rights to The Strain trilogy of novels by Guillermo del Toro and Chuck Hogan, and ordered a pilot episode to be directed and executive produced by del Toro and co-written by del Toro and Hogan.
 Carlton Cuse would help develop the project and serve as executive producer and showrunner on the series, which was envisioned as having a limited run of three to five seasons.

 The pilot episode began principal photography on September 17, 2013, in Toronto, Canada.
 The 13-episode series order was announced on November 19, 2013.
 The airport scenes were filmed at Toronto International Airport, and the interior airplane scenes were filmed on the same set used in Stoll's previous film Non-Stop.
 The pilot adapts the first 150 pages of the first novel, which is 300 pages long.
 The remainder of the first season comprises an expanded version of the novel's second half.

 Lauren Lee Smith was originally cast as Kelly Goodweather, but was replaced by Natalie Brown two weeks before production on the pilot began.
 John Hurt played Abraham Setrakian in the original version of the pilot.
 Principal photography was postponed to accommodate Hurt's shooting schedule.
 Hurt dropped out after filming, and was replaced by David Bradley for the series; del Toro reshot Hurt's scenes with the new actor.